Prazman/maskgenerator/README.md

 `--max_mask_combinations` : Number of mask combinations to be tested against.
 More combinations = more coverage but also longer computation time. *Default : 100*

-'--mask_rejection_ratio' : Reject the mask if it covers a smaller ratio of the words of same length *Default: 3%*
+`--mask_rejection_ratio` : Reject the mask if it covers a smaller ratio of the words of same length *Default: 3%*

+`--verbose` : Increase output verbosity *Default: false*